pranshugaba/hugo-website/content/about/_index.md

 ### Education

-Relevant coursework at TIFR:
+- Tata Institute of Fundamental Research, Mumbai
+    - PhD in Theoretical Computer Science (in progress)
+    - Sep 2020 -- July 2025 (expected)
+    - Coursework
         - Algebraic Automata theory
         - Logic, Automata, and Games
         - Algebra and Computation
         - Computational Complexity
         - Online Algorithms

-Relevant coursework at IISc:
+- Indian Institute of Science, Bangalore
+    - Bachelor of Science (Research)
+    - August 2016 -- July 2020
+    - Coursework
         - Automata and Computability
         - Game theory
         - Graph theory
         - Combinatorics
         - Algebra I and II
         - Topology
         - Measure theory

-### Hobbies
+### Extracurricular Activities

 I like to [walk]({{< ref "/tags/walking" >}}) or [cycle]({{< ref "/tags/cycling" >}}) around the city and explore new places.
 I like to do some street [photography]({{< ref "/poems" >}}), eat street food, and play with street cats and dogs on the way.